Study abroad with some of the best in business

 Want to really stand out from your peers when it comes time to look for a job?
-Make a huge difference upgrading your résumé by becoming a part of a Business Consulting Internship in Milan, Italy, or Madrid, Spain, this summer.
+Make a huge difference upgrading your résumé by becoming a part of a Business Consulting Internship in Milan, Italy, and Madrid, Spain, this summer.
 The Business Consulting Program is 12+ weeks long and includes consulting work for an international client, a week of summer break for travel, and time for overlapping coursework and cultural activities.
 Consulting projects will be guided by experienced consultants who will provide instruction on the purpose, methods, and outcomes of formal consulting projects.
+Students who have gone on this program average $10,322 more in starting salary than their peers upon graduation!

 The Business Consulting Internship is an opportunity for students to work in teams

-of 4–5 on a business consulting project overseas.
+of 3–4 on a business consulting project overseas.
+Teams will be multi-disciplinary

-The program is supervised by trained consultants and are appropriate for business majors (typically junior and senior) with demonstrated high academic performance.
+The program is supervised by trained consultants and Auburn faculty and is appropriate for business majors (typically junior and senior) with demonstrated high academic performance.

 Required to take on location (all 3 hrs):